-The Aztecs believed in many gods.
+The Aztec Indians believed in many gods.

 Some of their gods controlled nature.
 The Aztecs believed that different gods watched over their seeds and plants and harvest.
 Various gods were in charge of the rain and water and wind.
 These gods worked together (most of the time) with the god who actually produced food, the god Chicomicoatl.